Skip to main content

 How will I be assessed?

-The Certificate of Higher Education in Computer Science includes six modules that cover the fundamental technical skills required in the computing industry.
-Each module is assessed through a mix of practical activities and written assignments, giving you the chance to apply your skills to real problems, from writing code to analysing network behaviour.
+Each module of the six modules is assessed through a mix of practical activities and written assignments, giving you the chance to apply your skills to real problems, from writing code to analysing network behaviour.

 These assessments help you build a strong foundation of technical understanding and problem-solving ability, preparing you for more specialised pathways at Level 5 or for entry-level roles in the computing sector.